moimaian/CODOC/README.md

 #                                      2. **USE AND DIRECTORY ORGANIZATION:**                                  #

-Inside the folder where CODOC.sh is located there should be four folders: LIGANDS, TARGETS, RESULTS, in addition to the original folders, bin, icons and test.
+Inside the folder where CODOC.py is located there should be four folders: LIGANDS, TARGETS, RESULTS, in addition to the original folders, bin, icons and test.

 **LIGANDS:**
 You must add multi-model files within the LIGANDS folder and single molecule files must be placed in subfolders containing an acronym that identifies the database (Ex.: ZINC_FDA, ZINC_NP, CHEMBL, COCONUT, ATLAS, CMNPD, IBIS... ).
 Each subfolder present within the LIGANDS directory must contain a single file format such as: .sdf, .smi, .mol2, .pdb or .pdbqt.